jorgecensi/jorgecensi.github.io/_posts/2018-09-12-remote-only-manifest.md

 tags: [remote]
 ---

-I've been looking for reported experiences with remote work and I've ended up with this website (https://remoteonly.org)that contains some information about that.
+I've been looking for reported experiences with remote work and I've ended up with this website (https://remoteonly.org) that contains some information about that.

 Remote Only work promotes: